jackrgm/jackrgm/README.md

 I'm familiar with C#, HTML & CSS, Java, JavaScript, PowerShell, Python, and SQL.

-I've worked with Arduino, Azure DevOps, CMake, DDS communication, Git, YARP (Yet Another Robotics Platform), SQLite, and the Windows Command Prompt (cmd.exe, plus batch scripting), among various other tools and technologies.
+I've worked with Arduino, Azure DevOps, CMake, DDS communication, Git, YARP (Yet Another Robotics Platform), and SQLite among various other tools and technologies.

-I'm also familiar with Windows, including as a development environment.
+I'm also familiar with Windows development, having worked with various Windows technologies including Command Prompt and Batch scripting, PowerShell, .NET and WPF applicatiins.

 I've used a range of testing suites and tools, including CppUTest, Google Test (gtest), JUnit, and Parasoft, along with various self-made or specialised solutions.

-I've also worked with a variety of software design, process, and documentation tools and I (unironically) love writing documentation.
-I enjoy working with UML too.
+I like working on all aspects of the software engineering process and I particularly enjoy design and documentation.
+A fair bit of my work features UML to communicate overview information, often done with PlantUML.